 It’s great to be in a relationship.
-You love the same pizza topping, punk bands and whatnot.
+You love the same pizza topping, punk bands, and whatnot.
 But when it comes to TV, it’s never an easy task to agree on one show that would have the interest of both.
 Cure for the TV strife?
-We bring you a list of hot and crispy net series which are a huge hit in Netflix for couples with different taste. the Cross boundaries of the genre will have ou crazy spooning for 12 hours straight on a marathon watching session.
+We bring you a list of hot and crispy net series which are a huge hit in Netflix for couples with different tastes. the Cross boundaries of the genre will have ou crazy spooning for 12 hours straight on a marathon watching session.

 Just Make Sure to stock up snacks to go with the TV Marathon as it will be a real difficult deal to cut yourself away from the screen for that mouth-watering tub of popcorn or lays.
 Let the harmonious TV watching/cuddling time with your sweetie commence.

 You May Also Read: Web Series to Binge Watch This Weekend